 Read about the benefits of raw feeding here: Why You Should Feed Your Dog a Raw Diet.

-These mushrooms not only help prevent and protect against disease, they aid in the regeneration of cells and fight inflammation.
+These mushrooms not only help prevent and protect against disease, but also aid in cell regeneration and fight inflammation.
 They have also been noted to regulate blood pressure, slow cognitive decline, and inhibit tumor growth.

 Mushrooms are immune-boosting AND cancer-fighting.
 I will gladly add these to my dog’s bowl.